 The keynote address will be delivered by Margaret M. Bruchac (Department of Anthropology and Coordinator of Native American and Indigenous Studies, University of Pennsylvania) in the Rotunda, from 5:00-6:30 pm on April 5.
 A reception will follow the keynote address.

 This symposium is sponsored by the Page-Barbour Fund for Interdisciplinary Scholarship, Institute of Humanities and Global Cultures, Center for Global Inquiry and Innovation, McIntire Department of Art, and Center for the Americas/Centro de las Américas.
 The event recognizes the place of Indigenous scholars and Indigenous studies at UVa, and UNESCO's declaration of 2019 to be the Year of Indigenous Languages.

 For more information, please contact the organizers, Allison Bigelow (Spanish, Italian, and Portuguese) or Douglas Fordham (Art History).
-John Unsworth (UVa Library), Karenne Wood (Monacan Nation, Virginia Foundation for the Humanities), Amanda Wagstaff (Mellon Indigenous Arts Iniative), Henry Skerrit (Mellon Indigenous Arts Iniative), and Adriana Greci Green (Mellon Indigenous Arts Iniative) serve on the program committee.
+John Unsworth (UVa Library), Karenne Wood (Monacan Nation, Virginia Foundation for the Humanities), Amanda Wagstaff (Mellon Indigenous Arts Iniative), Henry Skerrit (Mellon Indigenous Arts Iniative), and Adriana Greci Green (Fralin Museum of Art/Mellon Indigenous Arts Iniative) serve on the program committee.